/ May 13, 2026

 The Interior: Where Peugeot Actually Tries

+Peugeot makes some of the best car interiors, and they’ve brought that energy to the bakkie segment.
 The cabin is widely praised as the most SUV-like and premium-looking in its price bracket.
-You get a 10-inch touchscreen, a proper i-Cockpit digital instrument cluster, and enough soft-touch materials to make a Ranger owner jealous.
-The Allure model adds leather seats, lumbar support, automatic headlights, rain-sensing wipers, and a 360-degree camera that’s actually useful.
+A 10-inch touchscreen, i-Cockpit digital cluster, and soft-touch materials.
+The Allure model adds leather seats, lumbar support, automatic lights, rain-sensing wipers, and a 360-degree camera that’s actually useful.

 One forum user who test-drove both the Landtrek and Isuzu X-Rider noted: “Cabin was also hard plastic but just looked way better and felt much more spacious with soft surfaces in the right places… at R200k more than a Landtrek, the Isuzu felt cheeky”.